Delta Abandoned Vessel Removal

 The 1992 Delta Protection Act (PRC 29760(d)) requires the Commission to prepare, with other agencies, a strategy for the implementation of a coordinated marine patrol system throughout the Delta that will preserve, protect and maintain navigation.
 Abandoned vessels, a recurring problem in the Delta, pose a safety risk for swimmers, fishermen and other boaters as well as polluting the rivers and sloughs with fuel, oil, and other debris.

 The Commission works with local law enforcement Marine Patrol units, the U.S. Coast Guard, State Parks’ Division of Boating and Waterways, State Lands Commission, Recreational Boaters of California, the Bay Conservation and Development Commission, and other stakeholders to promote and facilitate abandoned vessel removal.

 Reporting Abandoned Vessels in Your Delta County

-To report an abandoned vessel please fill out and fax this form to the U.S. Coast Guard or contact the Marine Patrol Units for the specific Delta county.
+To report an abandoned vessel please fill out and fax this form (PDF) to the U.S. Coast Guard or contact the Marine Patrol Units for the specific Delta county.
 For more information on the Marine Patrol Units for each of the five Delta Counties, please refer to the web links below:

 Background Documents and Resources